 In 2011, the U.S. Department of Education (2011), outlined five areas teachers need to be proficient in to accurately use data to inform instruction.
 These areas include:

 Thanks for visiting the Digital PD 4 You Blog!!
-If you are interested in listening to weekly tips as you get ready for work or drive home from school.
+There is a deeper, more in-depth look at the biases and their influence on instructional decision making within the first Volume of the Educator Reflection Tips series.
+If you are interested in listening to bi-monthly tips as you get ready for work or drive home from school.
 Visit https://anchor.fm/jami-white or any podcast platform and search or the Digital PD 4 You podcast.
-I will see you next week for another reflection tip.
 Have a great week of teaching and learning!!!

 Data-Driven Decision Making (How To)